 Or you can always hop on the Red Line and head into Boston!
 A trip from the Davis Square subway ("T") stop to downtown Boston will set you back twenty minutes—not even half a podcast episode (unfortunately).
 One of the oldest cities in the U.S., Boston has a rich history to share and is home to countless museums, attractions, and entertainment venues.

-If you're on the Medford campus, the MBTA’s Red Line will take you from Davis Square to Park Street, home of the Boston Common and the Massachusetts Statehouse.
-From here, you can walk almost anywhere in the city of Boston.
+Hop off the train at Boston Common, and you can walk almost anywhere in the city of Boston.
 A stroll down the block will lead you to the theater district, home to off-broadway productions, or to a vibrant Chinatown.
 If you head towards the harbor, you can visit the Boston Aquarium or explore the city’s seaport.
-Further north is (appropriately) the North End - Boston’s Little Italy where every doorway is an opportunity for an amazing meal and the best cannolis are filled with ricotta.
+Further north is, appropriately, the North End (Boston’s Little Italy), where every doorway is an opportunity for an amazing meal, and the best cannolis are filled with ricotta.
 And if you're on the Fenway campus - congratulations!
-You're already downtown and all of Boston in on your doorstep.
+You're already downtown, and all of Boston in on your doorstep.

-Boston is also a great place to do internships - and having access to a major city gives you so many opportunities to prepare for your future career.
-You can hear from some students who took advantage of these internships below or browse a list of all the internships students have done for the past two years in Boston and beyond through the Career Center here!
+Being so close to campus, many students take advantage of the city to pursue internship opportunities at companies, government offices, and non-profits in order complement their education at Tufts—and prepare for their future careers.
+You can hear from some students who took advantage of these internships below or browse a list of all the internships students have done for the past two years in Boston (and beyond) through the Career Center here!